ravi9/openvino-wiki/GPU-plugin-unit-test.md

-GPU plugin has two type tests: first is functional test s and second is unit tests.
+GPU plugin has two type tests: first one is functional tests and second one is unit tests.

 - The functional test is testing single layer, behavior, sub graph and low precision transformation on inference engine level for various layout and data types such as fp16 and fp32.
 - The unit test is testing cldnn primitive and core type modules on GPU plugin level.
-Unlike functional test, it is possible to test by explicitly specifying the format of the input such as `bfyx` or `b_fs_yx_fsv16`
+Unlike functional test, it is possible to test by explicitly specifying the format of the input such as `bfyx` or `b_fs_yx_fsv16`.
+This documentation is about this type of test.

 # Structure of unit test